BMW Auto Start Stop Explained

 - Interior temperature has not reached your desired level.

-- Engine hasn’t warmed up to optimal temperature
+- The engine hasn’t warmed up to optimal temperature

 - Wheels are turned all the way to the left or right